A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Numerical experiments

 If he suspects a mutation to the state $\ket{+}$, he looks for

 A suspicion of a further mutation to state $\ket{1}$ requires looking for the state

 When Bob suspects that all of the possible mutations may have occurred, he looks for

-\paragraph{At most one change point.} Here, we look at the case when Bob suspects Alice's device of either having no mutations or ones that generate $\ket{+}$.
-So Bob needs to determine exactly where this change point occurred.
+\paragraph{At most one changepoint.} Here, we look at the case when Bob suspects Alice's device of either having no mutations or ones that generate $\ket{+}$.
+So Bob needs to determine exactly where this changepoint occurred.
 This is accomplished by discriminating between the states described by Eq.~(\ref{eq:no_CP_eg}) and Eq.~(\ref{eq:1CP_eg}).

-We consider the closer-the-better reward strategy described in eq.~\eqref{eq:R_ME_SD} to obtain
+We consider the closer-the-better reward strategy described in eq.~\eqref{eq:R_ME_ctbr} to obtain

 for $j \in \{1, \dots, N\}$.